-All you have to do it create a warm damp environment for your hair to get your cuticles to open up.
+All you have to do is create a warm damp environment for your hair to get your cuticles to open up.
 Not only is it a great way to get moisture into your hair but it also stimulates creates increased blood flow which is great for hair growth!

-2. Baggy method
+2. Baggy Method